PierrickI3/myBlockchain/README.md

 # ccTickets

-Using the IBM Blockchain Platform to create a blockchain-based Competence Center ticketing system
+Using the IBM Blockchain Platform (commercial distribution of [Hyperledger Fabric](https://hyperledger-fabric.readthedocs.io/en/latest/key_concepts.html))) to create a blockchain-based Competence Center ticketing system.

 ## How to use